ebadi/sim2ml/README.md

                                                      └────────────────────────────────┘
 ```

+### Instruction
+Build a scenario using the simulator and save it as [`scenario.JSON`](scenario.JSON).
+You can see an example of such file [here](scenario.JSON).
+The important fields in the json file is described [here](InputExample.JSON)

+- place the simulator (Deccq_VX.0.a.b) in the root directory. (tested on V3.0.0.5)
+- place the `scenario.JSON` beside `scenario-manipulator.py`
+- install python dependencies (see `requirements.txt`)
+- run `python scenario-manipulator.py` to generate scenarios
+- make sure that there is no issue and output folders and files are created inside `results` directory
+- Place a check to ensure that noise value is in the correct range

+### Internals
 vector_i determines the noise on parameter_i (lighting, time, paths and trajectories, etc).
 Vectors are normalised values (-1, +1) and results are a numerical value (can be normalised).
 Normalised "Vectors" and the "Results" are then used to train a linear regression model to find the effect of each parameter